4.11 Private Child Placing (PCP) or Child Caring (PCC) Agency

 • The PCP or PCC program provides a response regarding possible placement of the child to the regional placement coordinator (RPC) within two (2) working days of receipt of a referral.

 • Prior to a PCC facility accepting a medically complex youth, they are required to submit a written plan addressing how they will meet the medical needs of the youth.
 This plan is submitted to the medically complex liaison, who then forwards it to the Medical Support Section.
-A copy is also placed in the child’s case file.
+A copy is also uploaded in the child’s case file.

 • The RPC sends written information to the SSW about responses.